Roswell Weidner: Early life and education

-In 1930, Weidner received a scholarship from Reading Senior High School in Pennsylvania to attend the country school of the Pennsylvania Academy of the Fine Arts (PAFA) in Chester Springs.
+In 1930, Weidner received a scholarship from Reading Senior High School in Reading, Pennsylvania to attend the country school of the Pennsylvania Academy of the Fine Arts (PAFA) in Chester Springs.
 Weidner got odd jobs at the school including working for the English gardener mowing lawns, weeding, cleaning out the swimming pool, and doing dishes.
 This gave Weidner opportunities to work outside and enjoy nature and the outdoors.
 Weidner was known for his energy and strength which was needed to maintain the gardens on this large property.
 He attended the country school until 1934 when PAFA closed it as a year-round school.
 Weidner was awarded the Cresson Traveling Scholarship in 1935.
 He completed his studies at PAFA's city school in Philadelphia in 1936.
 He also studied at the Barnes Foundation in Merion, PA, from 1934-1936.
 Weidner met Doris (Dorcas) Kunzie at Chester Springs Art School whom he married in 1938.

+Career

 Works Progress Administration

 In 1936, the Works Progress Administration (WPA) accepted Weidner for its National Youth Administration program.
 For the NYA, Weidner worked at the Pennsylvania Academy of the Fine Arts in the library cataloging books.
 In the 1989 Smithsonian Archives of American Art interview, Weidner pointed out that the PAFA library at the time didn't have art books but rather first editions "like Uncle Tom's Cabin".
 Art students at the time didn't have access to color reproductions and there were very few modern art books.

 Weidner turned 25 in September 1936 and aged out of the NYA.
 At that point he was moved to the WPA Art Project.
 In a 1986 interview with David R. Brigham, Weidner said that he created drawings in the margins of the booklets that the children could color in.
 He was later assigned to the Museum Project in West Philadelphia and created animals for dioramas for museums.
 He requested a transfer to the Painting Section where he had to create one oil painting per month.
 The paintings were given to Federal Buildings including schools.
 Much of this art has been lost.
 Finally, he worked in the WPA Graphics Arts Workshop (Print Section) in Philadelphia with Dox Thrash, Michael J. Gallagher and Hugh Mesibov.
 Weidner created a Portrait of Dox Thrash (lithograph) while they worked together.
 Prints of most of the 21 etchings, lithographs or carborundum prints created by Roswell Weidner while on WPA are in the Philadelphia Free Library print collection.